pycontribs/pyrax/docs/pyrax_doc.md

 ## Set up Authentication
 You will need to submit your Rackspace Cloud username and API key in order to authenticate.
-You can do this in one of two ways: explicitly pass them to pyrax, or create a file containing those credentials and pass that file path to pyrax.
-The file is a standard configuration file, with the format:
+You can do this in any one of three ways: explicitly pass them to pyrax, create a file containing those credentials and pass that file path to pyrax, or add them to your operating system's keychain.
+The credential file is a standard configuration file, with the format:

     [rackspace_cloud]
     username = myusername
     api_key = 01234567890abcdef

+To use the keyring method, you will need to add your API key to your operating system's keychain in the `pyrax` namespace.
+As of version 1.2.4, pyrax will install the Python module [`keyring`](http://pypi.python.org/pypi/keyring), which provides ready access to this feature.
+To configure your keychain credentials, run the following:

+    import keyring
+    keyring.set_password("pyrax", "myusername", "01234567890abcdef")

-To authenticate, run the following code using one of either `set_credentials()` or `set_credential_file()`.
+To authenticate, run the following code using one of the following: `set_credentials()`, `set_credential_file()`, or `keyring_auth()`.
 Which method you choose depends on your preference for passing credentials.

     import pyrax